-In the second quarter of 2020, management applied the quantitative assessment approach in performing its annual evaluation of goodwill and concluded that no impairment provision was required.
-As part of this evaluation, the Company considered projected cash flows and market multiples for the Company's Machine Clothing reporting unit and three AEC reporting units.
-Management performed these quantitative assessments and concluded that each reporting unit's fair value continued to exceed its carrying value.
+In the second quarter of 2021, management applied the qualitative assessment approach in performing its annual evaluation of goodwill for the Company's Machine Clothing reporting unit and three AEC reporting units and concluded that each reporting unit's fair value continued to exceed its carrying value.
 In addition, there were no amounts at risk due to the estimated spread between the fair and carrying values.
 Accordingly, no impairment charges were recorded.
-Management is scheduled to perform the 2021 annual goodwill impairment test during the second quarter.